Skip to content

 • In our lab, Kubilius et al 2016 showed that the representations of shape in DNNs display some properties that had been seen before in the human brain and perception, and not in earlier artificial models.

-• Among the very often citer papers is the publication by Geirhos et al 2022 which showed that DNNs are biased towards texture, suggesting that their processing of shape is still not the same as in humans.
+• Among the very often cited papers is the publication by Geirhos et al 2022 which showed that DNNs are biased towards texture, suggesting that their processing of shape is still not the same as in humans.

 • Opinions diverge on how to use modelling to further our understanding of the brain.
 This 2023 BBS paper by Bowers et al surely started a serious discussion on that topic.